urbantreelion/ece350-lab-manual/_lab1/tutorial3.md

     ![tutorial3_basic_modulated_scope.png](./figures/tutorial3_basic_modulated_scope.png)<br>
     __*Modulation signal in time domain*__

+---

+#### Deliverable Question 1

+Why is the spectrum symmetrical about 0 Hz?

+---

 - Now multiply the modulation waveform with the carrier signal to obtain the AM modulated waveform.
 Note the added *QT GUI Range* widget for _fc_.

   - Set the carrier signal source block frequency to _fc_.
   - In the *QT GUI Range* widget for the _fc_ variable, set the maximum value as *samp_rate/2*
   - In the *QT GUI Time Sink*: